The Northman: Box office

-The Northman grossed $34.2 million in the United States and Canada, and $35.4 million in other territories – for a worldwide total of $69.6 million.
+The Northman grossed $34.2 million in the United States and Canada, and $35.4 million in other territories – for a worldwide total of $69.6 million on a budget of $70–90 million.

 In the U.S. and Canada, The Northman was released alongside The Bad Guys and The Unbearable Weight of Massive Talent, and was projected to gross $8–15 million from 3,223 theaters in its opening weekend.
 It made $5 million on its first day, including $1.4 million from Thursday night previews.
 The film went on to debut to $12.3 million in its opening weekend, finishing fourth at the box office.
-Deadline Hollywood noted that The Northman and The Unbearable Weight of Massive Talent were targeting the same demographic, which impacted their debuts.
+Deadline Hollywood noted that The Northman and The Unbearable Weight of Massive Talent were targeting the same demographic, which impeded their debuts.
 The film earned $6.4 million in its second weekend, finishing fourth; $2.9 million in its third weekend, finishing sixth; $1.75 million in its fourth weekend, finishing seventh; and $1.1 million in its fifth weekend, finishing 10th.
 It dropped out of the box office top 10 in its sixth weekend with $249,660.

-Outside of the U.S. and Canada, the film earned $3.4 million from 15 international markets in its opening weekend.
+Outside the U.S. and Canada, the film earned $3.4 million from 15 international markets in its opening weekend.
 It made $6.3 million in its second weekend after expanding to 41 markets, $4.5 million in its third weekend, $2.2 million in its fourth, $2.5 million in its fifth, $2.9 million in its sixth, and $1.4 million in its seventh.